Space-time design for deep joint source channel coding of images Over MIMO channels: DeepJSCC over a MIMO Channel

-We also consider the system with three transmit antennas.
-Note that when $N_t > 2$, the rate-1 space time code that achieves full diversity does not exist, and we will adopt two OSTBC designs with rates $1/2$ and $3/4$, respectively.
-Since these codes belong to the class of \textit{generalized complex orthogonal designs}, we can estimate the transmitted symbols $\bm{z}$ similar to that in \eqref{eq:ala_est}.
-Due to the page limit, we refer the interested readers to \cite{ostbc} for a detailed explanation of the design and the corresponding decoding algorithm for these codes.
+We then consider the system with three transmit antennas.
+Note that when $N_t > 2$, the rate-1 space-time code that achieves full diversity does not exist, and we will adopt two OSTBC designs with rates $1/2$ and $3/4$, respectively.
+The rate-$1/2$ OSTBC design is given below: